Only got a week to spend in Egypt and working out how to make the most of your family vacation time?

 Extending your trip to Egypt

 We are still pulling together for you some alternative itineraries for 10 and 14-day trips to Egypt.
-These will include time at the Red Sea, as well as the Mediterranian port city of Alexandria, approximately an hour by train from Cairo.
+These will include time at the Red Sea, as well as the Mediterranean port city of Alexandria, approximately an hour by train from Cairo.

 Further tips for travelling to Egypt